ISI-MIP/isimip-files-api/README.md

 isimip-files-api
 ================

-Microservice to asynchronously mask regions from an [ISIMIP](https://isimip.org) NetCDF file, using [Flask](https://palletsprojects.com/p/flask/) and [RQ](https://python-rq.org/).
+Micro service to asynchronously mask regions from an [ISIMIP](https://isimip.org) NetCDF file, using [Flask](https://palletsprojects.com/p/flask/) and [RQ](https://python-rq.org/).

 Setup
 -----

-The service needs [redis](https://redis.io/) to be set up and configured proberly.
+The service needs [redis](https://redis.io/) to be set up and configured properly.
 With redit it is especially important to [guard it agains remote access](https://redis.io/topics/security).

-The python dependencies can be installed (in a virtual enviroment) using:
+The python dependencies can be installed (in a virtual environment) using:

 ```
 pip install -r requirements.txt